jdhiser/openstack_deploy_with_designate/README.md

 # openstack_deploy_with_designate

-Scripts used to deploy Openstack Antelope via Juju on the mega-techx1 cluster.
+Scripts used to deploy Openstack Antelope via Juju with designate to provide DNS services on the mega-techx1 cluster.

+I'm documenting this because I could find no serious examples of how to deploy designate where all integrations and configuration options needed to make it work were actually listed.
+Just vague docs saying "juju deploy memcached".

 ## Step 1: